ovh/cds/docs/content/workflows/pipelines/requirements/worker-model/_index.md

 A user can add a worker model by setting a owner group if user is administrator of group.

-A CDS administrator can add a worker model, attach it to 'shared.infra' group and set provision as he want.
+A CDS administrator can add a worker model, a [worker model pattern]({{< relref "workflows/pipelines/requirements/worker-model/patterns.md" >}}), attach it to 'shared.infra' group and set provision as he want.

+### What's a worker model pattern?

+A pattern of scripts configuration of CDS workers that CDS administrator create to let users use this pattern when they want to create a worker model.
+For more information [click here]({{< relref "workflows/pipelines/requirements/worker-model/patterns.md" >}}).

 ### What's a restricted worker model?